Generative AI Search

 Why does AI search visibility matter for your brand?

 AI-powered search is rapidly transforming how people discover information.
 Users are increasingly turning to chatbots and generative search engines such as ChatGPT, Google Gemini, Microsoft Copilot, and Perplexity for recommendations, often bypassing traditional results altogether.
-While Google still dominates with billions of queries per day, ChatGPT alone now processes over 1 billion queries daily (August 2025), with additional traffic flowing through API integrations embedded in apps and workflows.
+While Google still dominates with billions of queries per day, by late 2025, ChatGPT was already processing overr 1 billion queries daily, with additional traffic flowing through API integrations embedded in apps and workflows.

 That is a massive volume of questions where an AI is curating a single direct answer, often mentioning specific brands, instead of presenting a list of links.
 In this new “digital shelf space,” visibility means being named in the answer itself.
 If your competitor is consistently recommended while your brand is absent, you lose mindshare without the user ever reaching a search results page.